theNewDynamic/thenewdynamic.org/_posts/2017-11-27-interview-with-bud-parr.md

 ![Bud Parr](https://github.com/budparr.png)

-## Hi Bud, you've been an advocate and an observer for what what is sometimes still called Static Sites Generators, how did the landscape evolve since the early days?
+## Hi Bud, you've been an advocate and an observer for what what is sometimes still just referred as static sites.
+How did the landscape evolve since the early days?

 To be honest, I lost a lot of sleep in the early days.
 This paradigm made so much sense to me, but there were not many people involved or even aware of the